AtiehAlipour/Quadratic-Curve-Example/README.md

 # Quadratic-Curve-Example
-Users can utilize this framework for teaching purposes on how to generate and analyze a model using observational data
+Users can utilize this framework to learn how to generate and analyze a model using observational data